Cimex hemipterus

-Cimex hemipterus, known as the tropical bed bug, is a species of bed bugs within the Cimicidae family that primarily resides in tropical climates.
+Cimex hemipterus, known as the tropical bed bug, is a species of bed bugs within the family Cimicidae that primarily resides in tropical climates.
 However, it has been reported that this species can live in more temperate climates along with the closely related bed bug species C. lectularius.
 C. hemipterus is a hematophagous, obligate parasite of humans.
 This means that it requires blood meals from their human hosts in order to survive.
 When bitten, humans experience itchiness, wheals, and lesions around the affected areas on the skin.
 This species typically resides in human domiciles within cracks, crevices, or mattresses, and are more prevalent in developing countries.
 Like other bed bugs, C. hemipterus is primarily active during the night time.

 Morphology

 On average, C. hemipterus is 5.5 millimeters long and 2.5 millimeters wide.
 This insect has an ovular and flattened body shape.
 Its head is short, broad, and pointed at the tip.
 The rounded, black or red colored compound eyes sit laterally on both sides of the head and can be observed from both a top and underside view.
 A pair of four segmented antennae are found in front of both the compound eyes.
 The mouthparts of C. hemipterus are made for piercing skin and sucking blood from their host.
 In accordance to this, the three segmented labium is long and "straw like" and the maxilla and mandible are both observed to be "blade like".
 The thorax of C. hemipterus is three segmented, containing the prothorax, mesothorax, and metathorax.
 The prothorax is about twice as long wide as it is long, and is much larger and prominent than the head (which sits in the middle of it), and both the meso- and meta- thorax.
 Compared to C. lectularius, C. hempiterus is observed to have a slightly narrower prothorax.
 This species has an eight segmented abdomen that is rounded and has a pointed tip, which contains short tufts of hair that stick out.
 Color varies for this species based on whether it has recently consumed a blood meal.
-If it hasn't had a blood meal, it displays a pale-brown color.
+If it hasn't had a blood meal, it displays a pale brown color.
 If it has recently had a blood meal, it displays a reddish color.
 Slight differences exist between sexes of C. hemipterus.
-Females are typically larger than males and contain a more rounded abdomen tip, unlike the pointed tip that are seen in males.
+Females are typically larger than males and have a more rounded abdomen tip.